wireframe/gitx/README.md

 ## git nuke <aggregate_branch_name>

 reset an aggregate branch (ex: prototype, staging) back to a known good state.

+## git createtag

+create a tag for the current Travis-CI build and push it back to origin

 ## Note on Patches/Pull Requests